Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 df.groupby('a')['b'].sum()
 ```

-And indeed, for such a simple task as this one, that is quite a nice API:
+And indeed, for such a simple task as this one, the pandas API is quite nice.
+All we had to do was:

-1. you select which columns you're grouping by
+1. select which columns we're grouping by
-2. you select the column(s) you want to aggregate
+2. select the column(s) we want to aggregate
-3. you specify an elementary aggregation function
+3. specify an elementary aggregation function

 Let's try something else: "find the maximum value of 'c', where 'b' is greater than its mean, per
 group 'a'".